-In Kangxi period porcelain is is also common to find pieces where light brown areas are combined with underglaze blue decoration, for example on small rose water sprinklers and water bottles.
+In Kangxi period porcelain it is also common to find pieces where a brown background are combined with panels of underglaze blue or Famille rose or Imari enamel decoration, for example on small rose water sprinklers and water bottles.

 As one of the earliest examples of 'Batavian' style iron brown glazes with wucai style enamels within panels, is a square Japanese Arita ware bowl dated 1699.